 So if the purpose is to keep people knowledgeable or comfortable with the fact that a movie theater exists, do it.

-But I went to a dock in the box, and you know, there was no line like I waited three minutes outside, then they brought me in, you know, you you you wireless, you fill out an application, you sit down, they draw your blood, you walk home, you go online and get the results.
+Wireless, you fill out an application, you sit down, they draw your blood, you walk home, you go online, get the results.

-Pretty pretty close to sixty days.
+Pretty close to 60 days.

 Between that and how these models have been so inaccurate, how far does that go towards our ultimate goal, which is to open the country fully and safely?

-I I like them for the right people.
+I like them for the right people.

 They validate that you're really as good as you say you are.

-There's some great companies making antibody tests, but there are 160 companies out there, not all of them are as legitimate as the big guys who are in the space, and some of them need to be whittled out.
+Not all of them are as legitimate as the big guys who are in the space, and some of them need to be whittled out.

 Well, you know, that's not very good.